hagen-larsen-hl/MazeGame/README.md

 # MazeGame

 ## Description
-This maze game is a simple game that allows the player to solve mazes of various sizes.
+A simple maze game that allows the player to solve mazes of various sizes.
+Mazes are randomly generated, and a player's score increases when they move along the path towards the finish, and goes down when they make a wrong turn.

 ## Features I'm Most Proud Of
 * Utilized Prim's algorithm for maze generation